aruna-rov/Aruna/docs/control.md

 * none...

 #### Get running state
-get the state of the control tasks.
+get the state of the movement tasks.

 **This command uses the simple comm package**